JustinCotton/blackjack/README.md

 ## Losing Conditions

-   * Dealer is dealt a "natural" blackjack, and Player is not dealt a natural blackjack (Player loses their bet, OR
+   * Dealer is dealt a "natural" blackjack, and Player is not dealt a natural blackjack (Player loses her bet), OR

-   * Player busts (Player loses their bet, OR
+   * Dealer's hand outranks Player's hand (Player loses her bet), OR

-   * Dealer's hand outranks Player's hand (Player loses their bet)
+   * Player busts (Player loses her bet)

 ## Tying/"Pushing" Conditions

-   * Player and Dealer have equal, un-busting hands (Player's bet is returned)
+   * Player and Dealer have equal, un-busting hands, including Blackjacks (Player's bet is returned)

 ## Future Development